aws-amplify/docs/docs/lib/datastore/fragments/android/sync.md

 ## Cloud sync config requirements

-In order to enable cloud sync, the `amplifyconfiguration.json` must:

-1. Contain a configuration for the API category with EXACTLY ONE GraphQL endpoint, and
+In order to enable cloud sync, the `amplifyconfiguration.json` must contain a configuration for the API category with *EXACTLY ONE* GraphQL endpoint
-2. Contain a configuration for the Data Store category which sets `syncMode` to `api`

 ```json
 {